HUMAN TRAFFICKERS ARE EXPLOITING THE VULNERABLE

 If you love cycling, why not set yourself, or a group of friends, a riding challenge this year?
 Do something that will help you get active or stretch yourself to a new level.
 By gathering sponsorship for FSCI you can enjoy what you love, and add purpose by raising funds that will help prevent young people like Ivalya from being trafficked from the Balkans into the insatiable sex industry of Western Europe, or its modern slavery enabled black economy.

-You can find FSCI on GoFundMe, where you can set up either an individual or team page.
+Options for encouraging sponsors and collecting donations include GoFundMe, where you can can search “FSCI” and set up either an individual or team page.
 GoFundMe will transfer funds to FSCI, and even take care of any Gift Aid, meaning you won’t have to worry about handling any money.

 Don’t forget to get in touch and tell us all about your particular challenge!
 E-mail us at email@example.com